 Please complete the International Working Form as soon as possible in advance of your trip.
 You will then be contacted by our International Coordinator to discuss your specific situation.

 Please also consider the guidance in the further information section below to ensure you are prepared for your trip.
 Please be aware that you are required to complete the following before you travel:

-When engaging an individual to undertake work for the University you must use the Contractual Relationships Toolkit to reach a decision on the nature of their employment status; employee or casual worker or self-employed.
+When engaging an individual to undertake work for the University you must determine the appropriate employment contract to use based on the individuals employment status; employee or casual worker or self-employed.

 The Contractual relationships toolkit is applicable whether the person being engaged will be based in the UK or overseas while working for the University.

 If you plan on recruiting to a role that will be wholly based abroad or will be required to spend significant time, anything over 1 month, abroad this should be considered as part of the recruitment process.

 We recommend that you speak with your Faculty HR Team and where appropriate Research and Innovation Services as the location of the role and the duration of the visit will likely impact on the recruitment strategy, process and may carry additional administrative costs.

 Some factors that need to be considered are:

 If possible please complete and return the International Working form as part of your recruitment process or as soon as details regarding the period abroad have been confirmed.
 Alternativley contact your Faculty HR Team as soon as possible.

 There are various other factors that should be considered when engaging an employee to work abroad.
 Please consider the guidance in the further information section below.